muratk5n/thirdwave/en/README.md

 ---

 Fusion: finally obtained more energy than put in?
-The fusion expert on Al Jazeera was non-plussed about it...
+The fusion expert on Al Jazeera was nonplussed about it...
 Sounds like proper fusion is still 30 years away.
 In the meantime clean fuel-based energy transition needs to advance, fusion or no fusion.